pdjr-build/firmware-factory/spudpole/modctl/README.md

-# WCTL01 - NMEA 2000 windlass control interface module.
+# WCTL - NMEA 2000 windlass control interface module.

-__WCTL01__ is an NMEA 2000 module which allows a physical control panel made up of switches and indicators to operate one or two NMEA 2000 enabled windlasses.
+__WCTL__ is an NMEA 2000 module which allows a physical control panel made up of switches and indicators to operate one or two NMEA 2000 enabled windlasses.
 The module uses the N2K [Windlass Network Messages](